syncfusion-content/blazor-docs/blazor/predefined-dialogs/dimension.md

 ---
 layout: post
-title: Dimension in Blazor Predefined Dialogs Component | Syncfusion
+title: Dimension in the Blazor Predefined Dialogs Component | Syncfusion
-description: Checkout and learn here all about dimensions in Syncfusion Blazor Predefined Dialogs component and much more details.
+description: Check out and learn here all about dimensions in the Syncfusion Blazor Predefined Dialogs component and much more details.
 platform: Blazor
 control: Predefined Dialogs
 documentation: ug